ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

      - Behavior
    * - ``auto``
      - The default.
 Produces MP4 for opaque output and MOV for transparent output.
+A scene without play or wait calls produces a last-frame PNG instead and logs a warning.
 When live preview is requested, it produces no file unless a concrete format is given.
    * - ``mp4``, ``mov``, ``webm`` or ``gif``
      - Produces the selected video format.
+A scene without play or wait calls cannot produce an explicitly requested video.
 Transparent MP4 is rejected because that container does not support alpha transparency.
    * - ``png``
      - Fast-forwards animations and writes only the last frame of the scene.
        This is equivalent to ``-s``.